living-atlases/living-atlases-debianizer/README.md

 - `maintainer_name`: Debian maintainer of this package.
 Can be set in your `~/.cookiecutterrc` config file.
 - `email`: Contact email of the maintainer.
 Can be set in your `~/.cookiecutterrc` config file.
 - `package`: The name of the upstream ALA module.
-- `source`: The name of the Debian source package.
+- `source`: The name of the child directory where you cloned the ALA module.
 - `short_description`: Some useful description for this Debian packages.
 - `version`: Upstream version to be initially packaged.
 - `upstream_name`: Name of upstream author or primary contact.